Corporations borrow large amounts of money for many reasons. Here are a few real-world examples:

 Common stockholders

-There can be some confusion from the order of unpaid wages & taxes vs. secured creditors depending on the source of information.
+There can be some confusion about the order of unpaid wages and taxes versus secured creditors, depending on the source.
 Secured creditors have first rights to the collateral backing the loan.
-If the collateral backing the loan is liquidated and does not cover the loan balance, the liquidation priority above applies.
+If the collateral is liquidated and doesn’t fully cover the loan balance, the liquidation priority above applies to the remaining unpaid amount.

 To demonstrate this, assume a secured creditor is owed $1,000, and $100 of wages and $100 of taxes are outstanding.
 If the collateral backing the secured loan is liquidated for a total of $600, all goes to pay back the secured creditor, bringing their loan balance down to $400.
 Now, the rest of the company’s assets are liquidated for a total of $500. $100 goes to unpaid wages, $100 goes to unpaid taxes, and the remaining $300 goes to the secured creditor.
 This leaves the secured creditor with $100 unpaid.

-The order of unpaid wages & taxes vs. secured creditors is not a heavily tested concept.
-Questions on the priority of creditors (bondholders) vs. equity holders (stockholders) are much more common on the exam.
+The order of unpaid wages and taxes versus secured creditors is not a heavily tested concept.
+Questions on the priority of creditors (bondholders) versus equity holders (stockholders) are much more common on the exam.

-Unsecured creditors are next, which is where unsecured bonds, also known as full faith and credit bonds, fall.
-If a bond does not have any collateral backing its issue, it is unsecured.
-Because these bonds fall second on the priority list, they are riskier than secured (collateralized) bonds.
+Unsecured creditors come next.
+This is where unsecured bonds, also known as full faith and credit bonds, fall.
+If a bond has no collateral backing it, it’s unsecured.
+Because unsecured creditors are paid after secured creditors, unsecured bonds generally carry more risk than secured (collateralized) bonds.

-After unsecured creditors, we have junior unsecured creditors, also known as subordinated debenture holders.
-These are the same as regular debentures, with the exception of where they fall in liquidation priority.
-For legal reasons that you don’t need to worry about, issuers are sometimes forced to issue subordinated (junior) bonds.
-They come with more risk than debentures as they fall lower in priority and have no collateral backing them.
+After unsecured creditors come junior unsecured creditors, also known as subordinated debenture holders.
+These are similar to regular debentures, except they rank lower in liquidation priority.
+For legal reasons that you don’t need to focus on here, issuers are sometimes required to issue subordinated (junior) bonds.
+These bonds have more risk than regular debentures because they have no collateral and are paid later in liquidation.

 Sign up for free to take 8 quiz questions on this topic